steadman1/my-written-portfolio/README.md

    ➡️ <a href="https://www.instagram.com/reel/CZnrkCLgWGL/?utm_source=ig_web_copy_link&igsh=MzRlODBiNWFlZA==">Watch the full dream tapes animation on my Instagram!!</a>
 </p>

 This animation marked the beginning of my Blender "animation journey" as it was the first animation of mine that had a true narrative.
-On top of this, after posting it to my instagram page, it gained a decent amount of traction which gave me a great amount of motivation to continue.
+On top of this, after posting it to my Instagram page, it gained a decent amount of traction which gave me a great amount of motivation to continue.
 This project was an incredible venture into storyboarding in addition to the obvious 3D modeling and animation basics.
 I still really enjoy this animation as it leaves the viewer with a lot to question.
 Also, I love the stylized look I decided to use for the project!

 #### A Katana and Knights Helmet
 <p align="center">